Orion9/itucsdb1515/docs/developer/member4.rst

        Generating a Log After an Operation

-As you can see, right before function is completed a description is created given the operation.
-Simply "Added","Updated",
+As you can see right before function is completed a description is created given the operation.
+Simply "Added", "Updated" or "Deleted" expressions are used for all operations.
+Here user is passed to the object constructor as session['alias'].
-    or "Deleted" expressions are used are all operation functions.
-Then user (session['alias']) and date are passed as parameters and a new log object is created.
-Right after creation of this new instance we called add_to_db() function and added it to the database.

 Displaying Last 5 Changes in Home Page
 ++++++++++++++++++++++++++++++++++++++